 2. It is a rushed process:

 Every employer wants to have his or her new trainee on the job as soon as possible so that you can ensure the resources are utilized to the fullest.
 There is a higher probability of rushing through the process of training, creating a lot of doubts and confusion right from day one.

 3. Low productivity:

 You might end up wasting your time as well as the time of the trainee at the cost of your project.
-This will take a hit on the productivity of your ongoing project which can lead you too late delivery costing you a bad review on the job satisfaction.
+This will take a hit on the productivity of your ongoing project which can lead you too late delivery costing you a bad review on job satisfaction.

 4. Creates Disturbance:

 5. Accidents can happen:

 This happens very likely in the manufacturing industry where you are dealing with machinery.
 If the trainers are involved in the production process directly and have no experience then the probability of having an accident is very high.

 A non-critical project can have an on the job training as it will not cost you on the performance and productivity of the team members whereas a project that is in a critical state, if disturbed, can lead to a lot of further issues.
 Hence you need to evaluate your needs and design your training methods accordingly.